Hello Parents, and welcome to the Troop 390 Family.

 - The Troops two main fundraising events of the year are selling popcorn in the Fall, and our annual Spaghetti Dinner.
 Each scout is expected to participate.
 We also need your help too!

 - The best way to keep up on what is happening with the Troop is to visit this Web site on a regular basis.
-The newsletter, which is posted on the home page, is updated on almost a daily basis.
+The newsletter, which is posted on the home page, is updated on a monthly basis.
 You will also be e-mailed each time the newsletter is updated.
 Please provide the Troop an e-mail address.

 The Values of Scouting

 Scouting is a values-based program.
 The Scout Oath and Law help instill the values of good conduct, respect for others, and honesty.
 Scouts learn skills that will last a lifetime, including basic outdoor skills, first aid, citizenship skills, leadership skills, and how to get along with others.
-For almost a century, Scouting has instilled in young men the values and knowledge that they will need to become leaders in their communities and country.
+For almost a century, Scouting has instilled in young people the values and knowledge that they will need to become leaders in their communities and country.

-Troop 390 is a boy-led troop.
+Troop 390 is a youth-led troop.
 Over time, the Scouts are given more and more responsibility in leading various activities in the troop.
 As they advance from one rank to another, they are assigned more complex duties and more is expected of them.
-Still, parents have a responsibility to help the boys learn by being good "guides".
+Still, parents have a responsibility to help the Scouts learn by being good "guides".
 As in any organization, a Boy Scout troop requires a fair amount of work to be well run.

 The Troop expects at least one parent of each Scout to serve as a volunteer for the troop.
 Volunteer service can be accomplished in many ways.
 Parents may serve as an Assistant Scoutmaster, Troop Committee Member, lead a fundraiser, oversee a campout, etc. There are always numerous tasks that need to be accomplished -- some on a continuous basis, others as individual events.
-Whatever you decide to do, we appreciate the help, and you can be satisfied that you are helping your son and his fellow Scouts have a better Scouting experience.
+Whatever you decide to do, we appreciate the help, and you can be satisfied that you are helping your child and their fellow Scouts have a better Scouting experience.

 Of course, you benefit as well by being able to dedicate some time away from the household to your son's activities.
-You can watch him learn and grow in ways few parents are able to do.
+You can watch them learn and grow in ways few parents are able to do.
 What could be better than that!

 Welcome to Troop 390!